 We suspect that withdrawal symptoms occur as the body tries to reestablish homeostasis.
 Some people are super sensitive to this challenge.
 It may take them months or years to achieve balance.
 Others may overcome the challenge over several weeks.

-We are glad to learn that the medical profession and the media are starting to wake up to the seriousness of antidepressant withdrawal.
+We are glad to learn that some in the medical profession and the media are starting to wake up to the seriousness of antidepressant withdrawal.
 This is not the depression returning.
 That has sometimes been used as an explanation for why people suffer symptoms after stopping an antidepressant.
 It is much easier to blame the patient than the drug.

 Jan was taking duloxetine for the pain of fibromyalgia: